lechimp-p/dicto.php/README.md

 effort to refactor and streamline this old code base, some other ILIAS devs and me introduced [dicto](http://scg.unibe.ch/dicto) to the ILIAS development process.

-dicto is a tool that allows developers to express rules in a natural-like language and then finds violations of these rules on a code base.
+dicto is a tool that allows developers to express architectural rules in a natural-like language and then finds violations of these rules on a code base.
 It is written in Smalltalk and utilizes off-the-shelf tools for the analysis work.

 When working with the tool in the community it became appearant to me that a real adoption of the tool is hindered by the fact that it is written in Smalltalk.